 Affairs are always considered these immoral and lustful endeavors that are only meant to tear a marriage apart and perhaps the people in it too.
-But nobody has ever thought on the tangent, that can an affair help a marriage?
-Sounds bizarre and so contrary to what we have believed all these years, even as I’m typing it out.
+But nobody has ever thought on this tangent — can an affair help a marriage?
+Sounds bizarre and so contrary to what we have believed all these years.
+Even as I’m typing it out, I realize it sounds strange.
 But here’s a story that completely changed my view and knowledge about the same.

 How Can An Affair Help A Marriage?

 I was a 23-year-old, fresh out of college, and brimming with dreams of a promising future when a chance marriage proposal changed the direction of my life irrevocably.
 The prospect was a wealthy businessman.
 His fat bank balance made my aspirations and the fact he was older by a decade, inconsequential.

 My parents used the usual ‘isse acha rishta nahi milega’ argument to convince me to consent to the marriage and put my professional goals ‘on hold’.

 Back in the ‘90s, courtship was nothing like it is now.
 We barely spoke to each other and met a mere three times – in the presence of both our families – before the big day.
 The first couple of months were uneventful, and my heart had begun to warm up to my husband and the idea of this arranged marriage.
 Three months into the wedding, I discovered that I was pregnant with our first child because real men don’t wear condoms and it is blasphemous for the bahu to be on the pill because the whole purpose of her existence is to procreate.